Steadicam: Description

 For low-angle shots, the Steadicam sled can be inverted vertically, putting the camera on the bottom, and the monitor and batteries on the top.
 This is referred to as low mode operation.

 The newest generation is the Tango.
 A body-supported camera-stabilization-system, its horizontal mechanism makes it possible to move the camera freely while staying horizontal.
 A Steadicam operator can change from low mode to high mode without any alteration.
 Dimensions are not limited to ups and downs, but also in depth and over or through obstacles.

 The smallest, lightest Steadicam that can be used with a support arm and vest is the Merlin.
-It is light enough to be hand held with cameras weighing up to about 5.5 pounds (2.5 kg), and may carry cameras up to about 7 pounds (3.2 kg) when used with the arm.
-The Merlin may be folded and carried in comparatively small spaces such as medium-size camera bags.
-In its lightest configuration, the Merlin weighs just 12.5 ounces (0.35 kg).
 Photographers who shoot with HDSLR cameras that combine still and motion photography most often work with the Merlin.
 Since the Merlin has no facility to carry a separate monitor, cameras suitable for it must have built-in monitors.

 Steadicam introduced a camera mount for smartphones, called the Smoothee, in 2012.
 Marketed to consumers instead of video professionals, its tubular frame supports iPhone and Android phones that are 4.53" to 6.26" long by 2.32" to 3.27" wide (115 to 159 mm long by 59 to 83 mm wide).
 An adapter can be used to fit a GoPro camera to it.
-An even smaller, camera-specific Steadicam Curve (a single, curved aluminum slash) is available for GoPro cameras.